 With this method, you’re not jumping around from task to task, making your brain work overtime trying to switch gears so fast.
 You’ll work more efficiently and quickly if you can focus on one type of task for hours on end without distractions.

 Trust me, it works!
-I’ve even started making Wednesdays my “Batch Content Creation Retreat” days, where all I focus on is writing new blog content.
+I’ve even started making Wednesdays my “Batch Content Creation” days, where all I focus on is writing new blog content.
 So fun AND productive!

 4. Check in with their email list regularly

 Your email list is so SO important, guys.
 I talked in this post about why every blogger needs a mailing list, but let’s just say it’s your ticket to the big leagues!

 Your email list is your #1 way of promoting, marketing, and selling your online products, courses, and services.
 So if you’d like to make any sort of money with your blog, building your email list is a great first step to take.

 If you haven’t started your list yet, check out MailChimp — It’s easy to use and completely free for up to 2,000 subscribers.
 If you can afford to spend a little bit, I use ConvertKit for my email list and LOVE it.
 Their automation features are unparalleled.